mergermarket/cdflow2-build-docker-ecr/README.md

 ## Usage

-### `cdflow2.yaml`:
+### cdflow.yaml

-This example uses `mergermarket/cdflow2-config-acuris`, which supports creating an ECR repository and providing the config for it as environment variables to the build (this config contianer is only sutiable for developing within Acuris).
+This example uses `mergermarket/cdflow2-config-acuris`, which supports creating an ECR repository and providing the config for it as environment variables to the build (this config container is only suitable for developing within Acuris).

 ```yaml
 version: 2